Sumitkumar005/IITM-TDS-Project-1/README.md

 ---

-You now have a complete GitHub project structure with all necessary files, including a `README.md` file that explains the project and provides instructions on building and running the application.
-Simply copy these files into your repository, adjust any environment-specific details, and you're ready to push to GitHub and Docker Hub.
-Happy coding!

 ## Proof of Functionality
 The project was tested with sample dates in /data/dates.txt.
 The task successfully counted 5 Wednesdays and wrote the result to /data/dates-wednesdays.txt, confirming correct functionality.